commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 | START          | Enter        |                   |
 | SELECT         | Left Shift   |                   |
 | D-Pad          | Cursor Keys  |                   |

+Note that the keyboard joystick will allow LEFT and RIGHT as well as UP and DOWN to be pressed at the same time, while controllers usually prevent this mechanically.

 **How to Use:**